 Simple operation: Casement windows are easy to operate, typically with a single crank or lever.
 This makes them suitable for spaces where you may need frequent ventilation, such as kitchens or bathrooms.

-Materials and design choices for casement windows
+Materials and design choices available

 One of the appealing aspects of casement windows is their customisation potential.
 They are available in a range of materials, including:

-uPVC (Unplasticised Polyvinyl Chloride): uPVC casement windows are highly durable, require minimal maintenance, and offer excellent insulation, making them a popular choice for many UK homeowners.
+uPVC (Unplasticised Polyvinyl Chloride): uPVC windows are highly durable, require minimal maintenance, and offer excellent insulation, making them a popular choice for many UK homeowners.

-Wood: Wooden casement windows add a classic touch to any home and are perfect for older properties or homes looking to maintain a traditional aesthetic.
+Wood: Wooden windows add a classic touch to any home and are perfect for older properties or homes looking to maintain a traditional aesthetic.

-Aluminium: For a more contemporary appearance, aluminium casement windows offer a sleek, modern look and are resistant to rust and weathering.
+Aluminium: For a more contemporary appearance, aluminium windows offer a sleek, modern look and are resistant to rust and weathering.

 Are casement windows right for your home?